jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 	- Users can then 'bind' streams belonging to the same application together temporarily to collaborate live like in Google Docs (CRDTs seem to be promising here).
 - All of this will be exposed in the form a single replicated data structure (similar to Firestore) so that developers can easily build collaborative apps without needing to relearn everything from scratch.

-At this point, you may be wondering "okay, where am I going to get the storage for all this data and how can my phone handle all this compute"?
+Of course, this then brings up a question about how users are going to be able to provide the necessary compute and storage and uptime?
+Nobody has a set of devices they keep on all the time.

 We can solve this with an always-available *cloud peer*, a companion add-on to the sometimes-available personal devices we have.
 A cloud peer is not a hosting provider, it is rather a different type of a personal device.
-It does does not have a screen, but it is capable in a different way, it complements our personal devices with its high availability, storage, and compute.
+It does not have a screen, but it is capable in a different way, it complements our personal devices with its high availability, storage, and compute.

 ![[thoughts/images/rhizome-may-6.jpeg]]*Rough architecture diagram as of May 6th*